Other Services and Information

 - To prevent interference with the deployment of the onboard emergency oxygen masks, intravenous devices may not be suspended from the aircraft.

-Some First Class meals and meals for purchase in the main cabin may contain nuts.
-Additionally, we cannot prevent customers from bringing peanuts or products containing nuts onboard our flights.
-Therefore, we are unable to guarantee a nut or allergen-free flight.
+We cannot prevent customers from bringing products containing nuts or other allergens (e.g. service animals) onboard our flights.
+Some first Class meals and meals for purchase in the main cabin may contain nuts.
+Therefore, Alaska Airlines is unable to guarantee a nut- or allergen-free flight.
 Attempting to do this would create a false sense of security for passengers with severe allergies.
-We encourage customers who are allergic to nuts to bring their own food items for travel and consult with their doctor regarding the safety of air travel.
+We encourage customers who are allergic to nuts to bring their own food items for travel.
+Customers with severe allergies are also encouraged to consult with their doctor regarding the safety of air travel.

 Customers Who Do Not Speak English

 Alaska Airlines does not offer translation services.
 However, we do provide escort assistance to individuals who need help to and from the aircraft and transport between gates.